 Create a Coupon Booklet for Local Events

 Jacksonville has so many wonderful kid-friendly events every year.
-To find a local event happening in our area, be sure to utilize our Jacksonville Moms Blog Event Calendar.
+To find a local event happening in our area, be sure to utilize the Jacksonville Mom Event Calendar.
 From St. Augustine Night of Lights to a live showing of The Wizard of Oz, there are some great options for every type of family.
 Search through and pick a dozen or so events that your children would love to attend and create an adorable DIY tear-out coupon booklet.

 Invite Your Children Out to a Special Family Dinner